HimoriK/book/src/ch01-01-installation.md

 ### Local Documentation

-Rust also includes a local copy of it's documentation readable offline.
+Rust also includes a local copy of it's original documentation readable offline.
 Run `rustup doc` to open the local documentation in your browser.